Unto Your Heart

 Less than a year after our arrival, we endured the frightening Yom Kippur war which was forced upon us on the holiest day of our calendar, when most of the people in Israel are fasting and praying in repentance.
 As air raid sirens blared, my dad, the elderly rabbi, ran from synagogue in his white kittle and prayer shawl to join the urgent defense effort.

 As my father helped shuttle young men to the northern and southern borders, my confused mother and I waited for dad at the home front.
 To the blare of air raid sirens, we ran in and out of bomb shelters day and night.
 When my dad returned with our tiny car, it had blue paint on the headlights.
-All headlights in Israel had to be dimmed, all streetlights were kept off and all shutters were drawn in homes to prevent Egyptian pilots from identifying our towns and villages.
+All headlights in Israel had to be dimmed, all streetlights were off and all shutters were drawn in homes to prevent Egyptian pilots from identifying our towns and villages.

 In the dark, I hugged my parents and prayed for inner and outer peace.

-When I was thirteen, my grief-stricken dad was hospitalized with a severe heart attack that developed into deep vein thrombosis.
-I gently led my mother on and off buses daily as we commuted for hours to the nearest hospital.
+When I was twelve, my grief-stricken dad was hospitalized with a severe heart attack that developed into deep vein thrombosis.
+I gently led my demented mother on and off buses daily as we commuted for hours to the nearest hospital.
 For the first weeks, doctors were not sure he would make it.
 I had to be strong for both Mom and Dad.

 We lived in a new neighborhood in the small coastal town of Netanya.
 During the early seventies in Israel, phone lines typically took years to be installed.
 It was considered normal to wait in line, with neighbors, to use pay phones on major street corners.